DevOps-Inno-22-summer/labs/app_python/README.md

 The linter used is [pylint](https://pylint.pycqa.org/en/latest/).
 The missing pydocs warning is turned off; due to adequate method names.

+## Framework

+Flask is used as it is a light-weight production-ready Python web framework.
+Flask is popular with many examples and tutorials.
+Given the known requirements of the course, Flask should be able to satisfy the needs of the labs.
+Additionally, we discussed this choice in class and the professor approved of it.

 ## Serving the app

 Run the following command in the command line